stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

-We need this again!<br>First for developers of decentralized systems,<br>then for all the others.
+We need this again!<br>First for the developers <br>of decentralized systems,<br>then for all the others.

 ---